silverstripe/silverstripe-lessons-v4/README.md

 ## Writing the Javascript

 In the last tutorial, we added pagination to our list of search results.
-Let's now enhance the user experience a bit by adding Ajax to the pagination links.
+Let's now enhance the user experience a bit by adding AJAX to the pagination links.

 Before we do anything, we'll need to add some JavaScript that will add this functionality.
 We'll do this in our catch-all JavaScript file, `scripts.js`.